Madagascar: Biodiversity and Natural Resource Management

 Students are able to improve their French, while studying the environmental and conservation issues about which they are passionate.
 Students also learn Malagasy to connect more deeply with the Malagasy people.
-Students have multiple opportunities to improve their speaking skills in both languages through time in the classroom; on field excursions; time with host families, friends, and Malagasy students; and through conversations with the program’s extensive network of partners and contacts.
+Students have multiple opportunities to improve their speaking skills in both languages through time in the classroom, with host families and friends, and with the program’s extensive network of contacts.

 Visit key sits related to Madagascar's contemporary ecology and conservation.

 Madagascar is an incredibly rich country in terms of flora and fauna.
-During excursions outside Fort Dauphin, students directly witness current conservation challenges, such as deforestation for cattle grazing and mining, slash and burn agriculture, charcoal production and fuel wood use, production of non-food cash crops, and the illicit trade in endangered species.
+During excursions outside Fort Dauphin, students directly witness current conservation challenges, such as the illicit trade in endangered species, deforestation for cattle grazing, slash and burn agriculture, and fuel wood use.
 Madagascar’s national system of park management is juxtaposed with local livelihood practices, where people view the forest as a source of food, shelter, energy, and medicine.
 Learn more about the program’s excursions.

 Complete an Independent Study Project.